Tobi-Archademy/AirBnB_clone/README.md

 ## Testing :straight_ruler:

-Unittests for the AirBnB project are defines in the [tests](./tests) directory.
-To run the entire test suits simultaneously, execute the following commands:
+Unittests for the AirBnB project are defined in the [tests](./tests) directory.
+To run the entire test suit simultaneously, execute the following commands:

 ```
 $ python3 -m unittest discover tests